Take charge of your life NOW.

 My neurologist referred me to an oncologist to get a Rituximab treatment.
 This is a light version of chemotherapy that does not cause your hair to fall out.
 I felt like I was at the end of the line and agreed to it.
 Feeling like you are about to die at any moment has a way of turning things around for you.
 Not losing my hair was key and vain on my part .
 My hair covers my butt and losing it to a toxic drug like chemo would not have sat well with me.
 To my surprise my insurance company called me to let me know how great Rituximab works with MG.
 They also informed me my out of pocket cost would be $5000 per session!
 My stress level went up at the thought of adding more medical bills.
 A five day delay at the oncologist's office caused me to seek help elsewhere.
 This help was found by seeing a three part special on medical marijuana but more specifically hemp seed oil and cannabinol or CBD for short.
 I'm not a smoker but I was curious about the oil.
 The show talked about the difference between CBD and THC.
 In short the CBD does not have the component that makes you high and therefore is able to be sold legally in all 50 states.
 Once I heard the various stories of how the CBD oil helped people with neurological disorders, pain, stress, cancer, and other symptoms similar to myasthenia gravis I had to try it to relieve my symptoms.
 I figured it had enough in it to help with myasthenia and the way it worked in the body made total sense to me.
 It was in-line with my personal theory on how myasthenia gravis should be treated.
 I went to their website and there were countless abstracts referenced on conditions ranging from cancer to rheumatoid arthritis to MS. Taking a chance would be an easy decision.
 I knew marijuana had healing properties but never took the time to find how it worked.
 I had nothing to lose except the $200 it would eventually cost me for a 1gram bottle and a 3gram bottle.
 I started the 1 gram drops on August 27, 2014.
 In doing so I made the decision to stop taking all of my myasthenia gravis medication.
 Looking back I can see how this could have gone horribly wrong and would not recommend anyone do it without working directly with a doctor.
 My body is very sensitive and if I take something I usually know within 24 hours if it will help or the known side effects.

 I noticed a change in my body from the first dose.
 My body felt like it was calming down from the ceilng to the floor very slowly and methodical.
 I was able to go up and down stairs with little fatigue.
 Getting out of bed is no longer a problem.
 I'm able to exercise again for the first time in years.
 I feel like I'm getting my life back however I still take things one day at a time.
 Myasthenia Gravis is unpredictable.
 Knowing my body could fail me at any time keeps me humble.
 I don't take this renewed energy of life for granted!
 I am still off of all MG medications.
 This is what surprised my neurologist.
 Hearing how I got myself well from taking hemp and legal CBD oil sparked his attention.
 He wanted to know if it made me high.
 I advised him it doesn't and it can't because it doesn't have the THC.
 He found this fascinating but of course he did his professional duty and performed various strength evaluations.

 My neurologist couldn't believe how much strength I had compared to two months ago.
 I showed him my lab work which revealed my liver enzyme were finally in a normal range, my blood counts were normal and the nine panel drug screening was negative for everything tested which including marijuana.
 For good measure I also provided a urine analysis that was also negative for marijuana.
 My neurologist advised me to keep the Mestinon handy but encouraged me to stay well.
 The Rituximab treatment would be revisited only if I started to feel poorly.
 He wanted to see me in three months to make sure I am staying well.
 I told him he could give his patients my number if they have any questions about what I did to get well.
 I called the CBD company to thank them for making such a great product that is helping me live my life fully.
 I don’t know if this will work for anyone else but I would be remised if I didn't share.
 If this information helps just one person it is all worth it.
 I have been sharing my journey and more people are finding it helps them however others did not find relief in their symptoms.
-I have a theory as to why but you will have to read it my book coming in the fall 2019.
+I have a theory as to why but you will have to read it my book.

 I know all CBD is not created equal which is why I can only personally recommend a handful of brands.
 Make sure the CBD you are considering has certification of its contents.
 Look for the words "Full Spectrum".

 The United States Department of Health and Human Services filed patent number 6630507.
 The title of the patent is "Cannabinoids as antioxidants and neuroprotectants" for use treating a wide range of diseases.
 Just let that sink in for a moment.

 Eliminate toxic people or have limited contact with them.
 You are too important to keep dragging yourself down with negative people.

 Spiritual balancing for my mind, body and sanity.